marktext/marktext/CONTRIBUTING.md

 ## Philosophy

-MarkText is still in development, many things will change and features will be added but our philosophy is to keep things clean, simple and minimal.
-For example our side bar and tabs: these two panels provide a lot of functionality but don't disturb the user if it's need it.
-We'll add more and more features, maybe extended it by plugins, that can be activated via settings to improve MarkText.
-So we allow everyone to customize MarkText for their needs and provide a minimal default interface.
+🔑 Our philosophy is to keep things clean, simple and minimal.
+MarkText is constantly changing and we want these improvements to align with our philosphy.
+For example, look at the side bar and tabs; these two panels provide awesome functionality *and* aren't distracting to the user.
+We'll continue adding more features (like plugins) that can be activated via 'settings' to improve MarkText.
+This will allow everyone to customize MarkText for their needs and provide a minimal default interface.

-## Issue reporting guidelines
+## Issue Reporting Guidelines

-Please search for similar issues before opening an issue and always follow the [issue template](.github/ISSUE_TEMPLATE.md).
-Please provide a detailed description of the problem in your PR and live demo or screenshots are preferred.
+Please search for similar issues before opening an issue and always follow the [issue template](.github/ISSUE_TEMPLATE/).
+Please review the following Pull Request guidelines before making your own PR.

-## Pull request guidelines
+## Pull Request Guidelines

+**In *all* Pull Requests:** provide a detailed description of the problem, as well as a demonstration with screen recordings and/or screenshots.

 Please make sure the following is done before submitting a PR:

 - Submit PRs directly to the `develop` branch.
 - Reference the related issue in the PR comment.
-- Utilize JSDoc for better code documentation.
+- Utilize [JSDoc](https://github.com/jsdoc/jsdoc) for better code documentation.
 - Ensure all tests pass.
-- Please lint (`yarn run lint`) and test your PR before submitting.
+- Please lint (`yarn run lint`) your PR.
 - All PRs need to pass the **CI** before merged.
 If it fails, please try to solve the issue(s) and feel free to ask for any help.

 If you add new feature:

 - Open a suggestion issue first.
-- Provide convincing reason to add this feature.
+- Provide your reasoning on why you want to add this feature.
-- Then submit your PR.
+- Submit your PR.

 If you fix a bug:

 - If you are resolving a special issue, please add `fix: #<issue number> <short message>` in your PR title (e.g.`fix: #3899 update entities encoding/decoding`).
 - Provide a detailed description of the bug in your PR and/or link to the issue.
-You can also include screenshots.

 ### Where should I start?

-A good way to start to find an issue flagged as a `bug`, `help wanted` or `feature request`.
+A good way to start is to find an [issue](https://github.com/marktext/marktext/issues) labeled as `bug`, `help wanted` or `feature request`.
 The `good first issue` issues are good for newcomers.
 Please discuss the solution for larger issues first and after the final solution is approved by the MarkText members, you can submit/work on the PR.
 For small changes you can directly open a PR.

 Other ways to help:

 - Documentation
 - Translation (currently unavailable)
-- Design icons and logos and improve the UI
+- Design icons and logos
+- Improve the UI
-- Help to test MarkText
+- Write tests for MarkText
-- Help to answer issues or discuss changes and features.
-- Let us know you opinion about MarkText, missing features and report bugs and problems. :+1: features you like and discuss with us about upcoming changes and features.
+- Share your thoughts!
+We want to hear about features you think are missing, any bugs you find, and why you :heart: MarkText.

 ## Quick start